chrisroffe09-beep/SSM/README.md

 ## Notes

-- Requires Python 3 and the packages psutil and rich.
+- Requires Python 3 and the packages psutil, rich, keyboard, and speedtest-cli.
 - Tested on Ubuntu/Linux environments.
-- Works on systems without temperature sensors.

 ---